hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 This fact originates in the way how KDS handles shard ingestion rate violations.
-When KDS receives a batch to be ingested, it processes each item in it one-by-one, and if some fail, it doesn't stop processing the batch.
+When KDS receives a batch to be ingested, it processes each item in it one by one, and if some fail, it doesn't stop processing the batch.
 The result is that some items from a batch get rejected, some get ingested, but in a random manner.
-The sink does resend the un-ingested item, they won't get lost, but there is nothing it can do to preserve the initial ordering.
+The sink does resend the non-ingested item, they won't get lost, but there is nothing it can do to preserve the initial ordering.